Video: Learn about the Juvenile Justice and Delinquency Prevention Act

 - Broadened the scope of the DMC core requirement from "disproportionate minority confinement" to "disproportionate minority contact".

 2018 - The Juvenile Justice Reform Act (JJRA) of 2018 was signed into law (Pub.
-L. No. 115-385), reauthorizing and substantially amending the Juvenile Justice and Delinquency Prevention Act of 1974 on December 21, 2018.
+L. No. 115-385) on December 21, 2018, reauthorizing and amending the JJDPA.

-Also see the PDF version of the legislative timeline.
+View a PDF of the legislative timeline.

 Related Legislation